Flaykky/DurakAI/README.md

 ## Logging System
 The AI logs its decisions in a structured format, e.g.:
 ```
-[AI BOT LVL?]
+[AI BOT?]
 I need to cover Queen ♠.
 My lowest option is 10♠, but I have a small trump 7♡.
-[AI BOT LVL?]
+[AI BOT?]
 Using 10♠ to preserve my trump for later.
-[AI BOT LVL?]
-Opponent picked up 8♣.
+[AI BOT?]Opponent picked up 8♣.
 I should throw in 9♣.
 ```

+**? - level of AI**
 This allows for debugging and improvement of AI logic.

 ## Installation